compi-migui/tfg-doc/src/md/60_results.md

 ![Indicators evaluating the performance of the SVM method using 85% of variance.
 Higher values are better. **TODO: NaNs break this figure bad. maybe just exclude ρ=200 and 300 from it**](reproduce-indicators-plot-svm-var0.85.png){#fig:reproduce-indicators-plot-svm-var0.85 width=80%}

 ## Proposed improvement: data leakage avoidance
-Now that we have gone over the results obtained in replicating the methodology proposed by @vidal_structural_2020, let us look at the ones obtained after applying our proposed improvement as explained in [@sec:methodology-proposed-improvement].
+Now that we have gone over the results obtained in replicating the methodology proposed by @vidal_structural_2020, let us look at the ones obtained after applying our proposed improvement as explained in [@Sec:methodology-proposed-improvement].

 ### _k_-nearest neighbors classifier (_k_-NN)
 In order to ensure these results are as comparable as possible to the earlier ones, we will use all the same values for explained variance and number of nearest neighbors (_k_).
-The results for all the permutations are displayed in [@tbl:noleak-results-table-knn].
+The results for all the permutations are displayed in [@Tbl:noleak-results-table-knn].

 +------------+----------+-----+--------+--------+--------+--------+--------+-----------+--------+
 |   variance |   pc_num |   k |    acc |    ppv |    tpr |     f1 |    tnr |   gps_upm |    mcc |